OpenDSA/OpenDSA/RST/en/Glossary.rst

       All disk reads and writes are done in units of a :term:`sector` or :term:`block`.

+   distance
+      In :term:`graph` representations, a synonym for :term:`weight`.

    divide and conquer
       A technique for designing algorithms where a solution is found by breaking the problem into smaller (similar) subproblems,